neha-nayeem/javascript-challenge/README.md

 All CSS, JS and images required are under the `static` folder.
 HTML files are in their respective folders for each level.

-The evidence that aliens are real can be seen at:

 ## Level 1: Automatic Table and Date Search

 * Level 1 of the assignment is under the folder: **UFO-level-1**.
 This contains the `index.html` file, a basic HTML web page that was created to display the dynamic table of UFO sightings.